 A Walter Travis design from 1918.
-Upgraded to modern standards, with exciting new developments planned for 2019.
+Upgraded to modern standards, with exciting new developments planned for 2020 and beyond.

 If you love golf, then White Beeches has 18 ways to wow you every day.
 The course has hosted several sectional qualifiers for professional events, and our professional staff and greens staff ensure the greens are always running fast and true.

 Jim McGovern is the Head Professional at White Beeches Golf & Country Club.
 Prior to joining the club, he was a star on the PGA Tour from 1991–1998, and again in 2008.

 Not only is he one of the very few PGA Professionals to have been on the PGA Tour, he is also a PGA Tour winner, having won the Shell Houston Open in 1993.
 The next year, he finished tied for 5th in The Masters.

 More recently, Jim earned a spot in the 2014 PGA Championship and the 2017 and 2018 US Senior Open.

 Jim McGovern and his staff are ready to help you find your game, and give you a true professional's perspective.